yokodotcool/yokodotcool.github.io/_posts/2020-05-17-cancelled-wedding.md

 ## In conclusion

-Our wedding would have been dope, but it did not happen.
+Though our wedding would have been dope, it did not happen.
 But I’m a millennial designer who has a website so I sure as heck am not going to let all the #content I created stay hidden away forever.
+Hope you enjoyed it!

 <figure>
 	<img src="/assets/images/2020-05-17-cancelled-wedding-subject-lines.png" alt="A partial screenshot of my Gmail search results for `we are cancel`, which returns three emails that all start with the same subject line: “We are cancelling our wedding”" />